accelerant-dev/comprehensive-rust/src/unsafe-deep-dive/unsafe-deep-dive-draft.md

 ---

-# Aims
+# Welcome!

-This course aims to enable you to:
+This deep dive aims to enable you to work productively with Unsafe Rust.

-- Work with Unsafe Rust, including
+By the end, you'll be able to:

-  - using abstractions that require `unsafe`
+- use APIs with `unsafe`
-  - building abstractions that require `unsafe`
+- build APIs with `unsafe`
-  - reviewing code that includes `unsafe`
+- review code that includes `unsafe`

 <details>